Venad – Adar/Hinterworlds 0402 A221621-B Ni Po Na 324 Im M0V M6D

-I shrugged and sat back down then cancelled the rest of my interviews.
+I shrugged and sat back down then canceled the rest of my interviews.
 From her certification she knew what she was doing and from our brief conversation I felt that she would fit in.

 I checked with the maintenance bay to let them know that Wistina would be stopping by and asked when maintenance would be done.
 They said they expected to turn the ship back over to me on 008.
 With that, if I went ahead and started lining up some trade goods and passengers, there was a good chance we could hit jumpspace on 0011.
 I set my calendar accordingly.
 I’d schedule a meeting with the crew in a few days.